-Drive developed an App for car manufacturer MG Motor UK to showcase its latest SUV, the MG GS using augmented virtual reality (AVR) technology.
-Drive used its experience in this field to create an AVR experience using Virtual headsets, to allow MG to give potential customers the first in-depth look at the new car before its official ‘real life’ launch.
+Drive used its experience in this field to create an AR experience using Virtual headsets, to allow MG to give potential customers the first in-depth look at the new car before its official ‘real life’ launch.

 Matthew Cheyne, Head of Sales and Marketing for MG, said: “We are really excited about using augmented reality to bring the GS to life.
 The kit we’re using is great and really allows you to explore the GS.
 You can open doors, fold down seats, open the boot and walk around it.
 When you’ve got the headset on, it recognises where you’re moving and updates the image in front of you.”